Preventing UTI infection and avoiding its reinfection

 Screen yourself regularly at your home

-Whenever you suspect you have UTIs infection it’s always advisable to a have laboratory test done to rule out any abnormalities.
+Whenever you suspect you have UTIs infection it’s always advisable to have laboratory tests done to rule out any abnormalities.
 Long are the days you had to go every time to a doctor’s office for Laboratory test.
 Nowadays there are urinalysis test strips that you can use at comfort of your home to perform simple urinalysis test which can help you analyze your urine and detect any abnormalities .
 Urinalysis test involves use of a dipstick reagent stripes which you can access them from your online stores such as amazon or from your local pharmacy stores.

 Rethink and try changing your birth control.